ejgroene/selftest/README.rst

 #) there is a *root* tester which can have *subtesters*,
 #) output is send to a *logger*.

-Although autotest promotes an agile, rigorous and Pythonic way of testing, since there is little magic and tests are just functions, you are free to organise them as you wish.
+Although selftest promotes an agile, rigorous and Pythonic way of testing, since there is little magic and tests are just functions, you are free to organise them as you wish.
 You can even do it the Python unittest way, if you want.